Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Background and related work

 \subsection{Optimization of Public Transit}

 The above work all concerns a small set of classical \ac{CO} problems including the \ac{TSP} and \ac{VRP}.
 Like the \ac{NDP}, some of these are NP-hard, and all can be described as graph problems.
 But the \ac{NDP} resembles these classical problems much less than they do each other: transit routes can interact by transferring passengers, and the space of solutions for a problem instance of given size is much vaster in the \ac{NDP}.
-Take as an example the small Mumford0 benchmark city described in \autoref{tab:dataset}.
+For example, take the Mumford0 benchmark city described in \autoref{tab:dataset}.
 With 30 nodes there are $30! \approx 2.7 \times 10^{32}$ possible \ac{TSP} tours, but for 12 routes with at least 2 and at most 15 stops each, there are approximately $2.3 \times 10^{11}$ possible routes and so ${2.3 \times 10^{11} \choose 12} \approx 4.3 \times 10^{127}$ possible transit networks, a factor of $10^{95}$ more.

-The difference is further shown by the fact that the state-of-the-art on classic problems like the \ac{TSP} uses analytical and mathematical programming methods (such as \cite{concordeTspSolver}), but on the \ac{NDP} such methods are not used.
-The \ac{NDP}'s differences necessitate a special treatment, and so all recent published work on the \ac{NDP} deals with the \ac{NDP} alone \citep{mumford2013new, john2014routing, kilic2014demand, islam2019heuristic, ahmed2019hyperheuristic, lin2022analysis, husselmann2023improved}, and we do the same here.
+The difference is further shown by the fact that the state-of-the-art on classic problems like the \ac{TSP} uses analytical and mathematical programming methods (such as \cite{concordeTspSolver}), but on the \ac{NDP}, such methods are not used.
+These differences necessitate a special treatment, so our work deals only with the \ac{NDP}, as does most other recent work on the problem \citep{mumford2013new, john2014routing, kilic2014demand, islam2019heuristic, ahmed2019hyperheuristic, lin2022analysis, husselmann2023improved, zervas2024solving}.